jlovejo2/Home_Share_App/README.md

 ## Things To Improve On

 - Add a chat for users to communicate with hosts of the listings once they've booked
+- Add a contact administrator place for users to input request for any issues that are found